Port Hope, Ontario: Economy

 Downtown Port Hope offers shopping and a historic main street.
 Port Hope is served by a Via Rail station.
 It has a medical centre, and a community health centre.
 It has had a daily newspaper since 1878, the Port Hope Evening Guide.
 Until 2007, this was part of the Osprey Media chain and subsequently a part of the Sun Media organization.
 In 2009 the newspaper was amalgamated with the Cobourg Daily Star and renamed as Northumberland Today.com.
 In November 2017 the newspaper was included in the large-scale closing of many local community newspapers throughout the province of Ontario.

 Port Hope's Economic Development Strategic Plan aims to increase job growth at least as fast as population growth.
 The town has a variety of industries.

-In January 2025, the Ontario Government announced plans for a new nuclear generating station to be built at Wesleyville.
+In January 2025, the Ontario Government announced plans for a new nuclear generating station—New Nuclear at Wesleyville—to be built at Wesleyville.